HlibPavlyk/matrix-multiplication-calculator/README.md

 - **Java Development Kit (JDK) 8** or higher installed on your system.
 - **Git** (optional, for cloning the repository).

-## Project Structure

-- `Main.java`: The main class containing the `main` method to run the program.
-- `MatrixUtils.java`: A utility class with methods for matrix operations like input, generation, multiplication, printing, and calculations.

 ## How to Run